SerranoMiguel/LabWeek1/README.md

 I do all I can do make it because, as the Great Michael Scott once said,
 > "You miss 100% of the shots you don't take -Wayne Gretsky"

-But here's a bit more about my progress as a CS major here at UCSD in terms of progress:
+But here's a bit more about my progress as a CS major here at UCSD in terms of courses:
 - [x] CSE 100
 - [x] CSE 101
 - [x] CSE 105